pulver22/uga_tum_ardrone/README.md

 ### drone_autopilot

-PID controller for the drone.
+Critically damped spring based controller for the drone (see: [Wikipedia: Damping](https://en.wikipedia.org/wiki/Damping) ).
 Also includes basic way-point-following and automatic initialization.
 Requires [drone_stateestimation](#drone_stateestimation) to be running.
 The target is set via the /uga_tum_ardrone/com topic.

+Two dimensions (Yaw and Z) can be controlled directly by the drone's motors.
+The other two (X and Y) are controlled by the drone "leaning" in that direction, which complicates control slightly.
+The damped springs provide a target force that the drone tries to generate with its motors and leaning, while still maintaining it's altitude.

 #### Subscribed topics